List of Hewlett-Packard products: Compaq Presario laptops

-An exclusive series of notebook computers made by Compaq under the Compaq Presario brand since 1993.
-Replaces HP OmniBook in 2002; Discontinued in 2013.
+A series of notebook computers made by Compaq under the Compaq Presario brand since 1996.
+Acquired by HP in 2002 and replaces HP OmniBook that year, discontinued in 2013.

 HP Pavilion notebooks

 A series of multimedia notebooks.
-Some models had the HP developed QuickPlay software which enabled booting to a linux based DVD/Music player held on a separate partition.
+Some models released from 2004–2009 had the HP developed QuickPlay software which enabled booting to a linux based DVD/Music player held on a separate partition (models with Windows Vista are unable to boot into QuickPlay due to compatibility issues).